fyrus7/FYRUS_LM_FlashMeter/README.md

 7. 5V Step-Up Boost Converter (optional for better performance).

 * if ordinary AA/AAA batteries is use, power below 3v will show empty battery.
 A small modification to the code is needed.
+I
+* Board voltage is based on 5v, your board voltage maybe less than that.
+Change the value based on your board output (use multimeter) for better accuracy.

 # Library Needed :

 - All library are included in Library folder.
 - Please install all the library needed to your IDE.

-# Button Usage :
+# Button Operation :

-3 button operation
+- 3 button for Metering | Plus | Minus
-- (Metering / Plus / Minus)
+-
-- ISO set : hold Plus + Minus button.
+- ISO setup : hold Plus + Minus button.
-- Priority Switch : hold Metering + Plus button.
+- Priority Mode : hold Metering + Plus button.
-- Flash Mode : hold Metering + Minus button.
+- Flash On/Off : hold Metering + Minus button.

-- p/s: i have try with encoder (with push button) but it just slow the operation LoL.
-Therefor i kept it for 3 button operation.

 # ATTENTION!